-Depending on your Excel's regional setting, your default delimiter/separator may be semicolons (;) instead of commas (,) to separate items in a CSV file.
-This can cause visual issues because exported files from Affinity use commas (,) as the default delimiter/separator.
+Depending on your Excel's regional setting, your default delimiter/separator may either be using semicolons (;) or commas (,) to separate items in a CSV file.
+This can either cause file upload issues or cluster all the field values into column A because exported files from Affinity use commas (,) as the default delimiter/separator.

 Here are some ways to open files without changing the system settings: